 While the World Health Organization now standardizes the use of BMI charts, there are multiple variations around the world as people of different cultures will measure differently according to their diet and lifestyle.

-Major applications of the Body Mass Index are gathering statistical information across a large set of people due to the speed of calculating BMI.
+Major applications of the Body Mass Index are gathering statistical information across a large set of people due to the speed of calculating it.
 In a same way this information can be transferred to medical providers and insurance companies as a way of determining a person’s risk relative to their peers.
 Also, medical insurance companies will use BMI as part of their underwriting process.

-Clinical practice uses BMI as a long-term health monitoring tool, and, as discussed earlier, will use it to highlight potential areas of concern.
+Clinical practice uses it as a long-term health monitoring tool, and, as discussed earlier, will use it to highlight potential areas of concern.
 If a person was to become bulimic or anorexic their BMI should hopefully highlight this with the chances of catching and diagnosing these conditions earlier.
-While medical and clinical staff would not solely rely on BMI, it can and is used as a leading indicator for certain conditions.
+While medical and clinical staff would not solely rely on it, it can and is used as a leading indicator for certain conditions.

-The main downfall of BMI is that it does not factor in anything but height and weight.
+The main downfall of the index is that it does not factor in anything but height and weight.
 Gender, age and a person’s muscle mass can all severely affect the results and sometimes produce alarming high or low results despite there being no actual cause for concern.
 Elderly people with low bone density and body builders are two examples where their BMI may appear alarming despite them being perfectly healthy.
 Another common criticism is that the index does not give useful information with regards to health other than a person’s weight.